Classification, diagnosis and definitions of acute coronary syndromes (ACS) and acute myocardial infarction (AMI)

 NSTE-ACS (Non-STEMI) is treated with anti-ischemic, anti-thrombotic medications.
 Most patients undergo coronary angiography with the purpose of performing PCI.
 Angiography is performed within 24 hours but sooner if the patient is a high risk patient.
 ECG changes, troponin levels, clinical status and comorbidities will dictate if angiography must be performed promptly.
 Note that acute angiography (as is done in STE-ACS/STEMI) has never proven to reduce mortality or morbidity in NSTE-ACS (Non-STEMI), which is why it is not recommended in any guidelines.

 Last but not least, NSTE-ACS may actually occur due to a proximal and complete occlusion (which usually leads to STE-ACS) if the affected myocardium has extensive collateral circulation.
-Collateral circulation, which is common among patients with ischemic heart disease, implies that the ischemic area obtains blood flow from two coronary arteries/branches of arteries.
+Collateral circulation, which is common among patients with coronary artery disease, implies that the ischemic area obtains blood flow from two coronary arteries (or branches of arteries).
 This type of circulation arise when ischemic myocardium stimulates surrounding arteries to sprout out vessels to the ischemic area (VEGF [Vascular Endothelial Growth Factor] plays a critical role in the development of collateral circulation).